bgin/general-purpose-fortran/README.md

 the [ netlib ](http://www.netlib.org) repository.
 The Fortran Wiki [
 fortranwiki.org ](http://fortranwiki.org) contains information on many Fortran resources (If you do not see a link there to your favorites please add them.)

+A modern Fortran compiler is assumed.
+This code has been tested using gfortran GNU Fortran (GCC) 7.3.0.

 ## Routine Categories and Descriptions